Making the change from primary to secondary school can be a daunting time, both for your child and for you!

 Dorset County Council has a webpage for your help and guidance, below you’ll also find useful information and if in doubt please contact the school office for assistance.

-Applying for a secondary or upper school place to start in September 2022!
+Applying for a secondary or upper school place!

 Dorset CC will let you know your outcome: